-'The Storm Is Here': Floridians' Window To Evacuate Is Closing As Irma Bears Down
+As Irma Shifts West, Powerful Winds Batter Florida Keys

 By Saturday morning, Miami was already being hit by the outer bands of the storm, bringing strong winds and heavy rain.

-The weather forced NPR's Kirk Siegler to turn back after attempting to reach a Miami shelter.
+The weather forced NPR's Kirk Siegler to turn back after attempting to report from a Miami shelter.
 Earlier, he was able to meet with resident Gloria Negron who along with her dog, Lucky, got into a city shelter.

 "We just have to do our best, inside there," Negron said.
 "There are too many people.
 And everybody is at the edge."